torproject/tor/doc/HACKING/CodingStandards.md

    - Document your functions
    - Write unit tests
    - Run `make test-full` to test against all unit and integration tests.
+   - Run `make distcheck` to ensure the distribution works
    - Add a file in `changes` for your branch.

 Patch checklist